Click here to return to homepage

 Information that members have supplied during a fact-finding exercise shows that countries employ a wide variety of legal means to protect geographical indications: ranging from specific geographical indications laws to trademark law, consumer protection law, and common law.
 The TRIPS Agreement and current TRIPS work in the WTO takes account of that diversity.

 Two issues are debated under the Doha mandate, both related in different ways to the higher (Article 23) level of protection: creating a multilateral register for wines and spirits; and extending the higher (Article 23) level of protection beyond wines and spirits.
 Both are as contentious as any other subject on the Doha agenda.
-Although they are discussed separately, some delegations see a relation between the two.

-The multilateral register for wines and spirits back to top
+Multilateral register for wines and spirits

 This negotiation, which takes place in dedicated “special sessions” of the TRIPS Council, is about creating a multilateral system for notifying and registering geographical indications for wines and spirits.
-These are given a level of protection that is higher than for other geographical indications, as explained above.
+These are given a level of protection that is higher than for other geographical indications.
 The multilateral register is discussed separately from the question of “extension” — extending the higher level of protection to other products — although some countries consider the two to be related.
+The work began in 1997 under Article 23.4 of the TRIPS Agreement and now also comes under the Doha Agenda (the Doha Declaration’s paragraph 18).

 The Doha mandate